 With a few shirts loaded up into the store, it was time to flip the switch and push this out into the public.

-It was time to launch.
+It was time to launch my business.
 Sort of.

 I wanted to grab the low hanging fruit first.
 By that, I was looking for quick wins – things that could validate the work I had done so far.

 There was no point in spending money on marketing if there was no interest in the product at all.
 I’d be throwing my money away.